matelakat/sm-ci/README.md

 ## Requirements

-At the moment these scripts were only tested on Ubuntu precise and Ubuntu trusty.
-On Debian wheezy, you'll need to prefix `check-*` commands with:
+At the moment these scripts were tested on Ubuntu precise, Ubuntu trusty and on Debian wheezy.

-    PATH=$PATH:/usr/local/sbin:/usr/sbin:/sbin

-as those paths are not searched for a regular user.

 ## Test xapi-project/sm